 1990s - Involvement with the ‘ndrangheta

-In the nineties, following the depositions of the Commissione Stragi, and other state-initiated investigations, as well as of the 'ndrangheta repentants Giacomo Lauro and Carmine Dominici, the group, along with the Comitato d'azione per Reggio Capoluogo (“Action Committee for Reggio Capoluogo”) led by Ciccio Franco39 stood accused of having commissioned the ‘ndrangheta to carry out subversive actions including the Massacre of Gioia Tauro.
-Lauro's words also implicated some former members of the local MSI chapters, such as Fortunato Aloi and the Senator Renato Meduri of the Alleanza Nazionale39 having drawn up a precise plan to destabilize the country from the south, a process that with the Strategy of tension had begun already in the north.
-All the characters involved in the investigation, were found innocent, and were already acquitted during the investigation phase with the exception of Giacomo Lauro himself, who had been initially acquitted on 27 February 2001 on grounds of a lack of malice.
+In the 1990s, following the depositions of the parliamentary commissions concerning the terrorist attacks (Commissione Stragi), and other state-initiated investigations, as well as of the 'ndrangheta repentants Giacomo Lauro and Carmine Dominici, the group, along with the Comitato d'azione per Reggio Capoluogo (“Action Committee for Reggio Capoluogo”) led by Ciccio Franco40 stood accused of having commissioned the ‘ndrangheta to carry out subversive actions including the Massacre of Gioia Tauro.
+Lauro's words also implicated some former members of the local MSI chapters, such as Fortunato Aloi and the Senator Renato Meduri of the Alleanza Nazionale41 having drawn up a precise plan to destabilize the country from the south, a process that with the Strategy of tension had begun already in the north.
+All the characters involved in the investigation were found innocent, and were already acquitted during the investigation phase with the exception of Giacomo Lauro himself, who had been initially acquitted on February 27, 2001, on grounds of a lack of malice.
 In January 2006, it was established that Giacomo Lauro was guilty of an anomalous complicity in multiple homicides, a crime now penalised.41

 Resurgence in the 2010s

 In the mid-2010s there were several reports that established the reformation of Avanguardia Nazionale.
-According to an article originally published in the Italian Il Manifesto in 2016 (see translated article by Saverio Ferrari), it has been already several years that the AN had been reforming under the same banner and with some of the leading figures active at the time (e.g. Mario Merlino).
+According to an article originally published in the Italian Il Manifesto in 2016, it has been already several years that the AN had been reforming under the same banner and with some of the leading figures active at the time (e.g. Mario Merlino).

 A neofascist magazine entitled Avanguardia continues to be published monthly.
 While the movement remains illegal in Italy, it claims to be the official organ of AN.
 Yet, the official movement to which Avanguardia is connected appears the Comunità Politica di Avanguardia ("Political Vanguard Community").